Stay up to date

 In addition to the village, Ethan will navigate a large range of other compelling environments.
 The heavily advertised castle, for example, is an illustrious setting that practically screams of opulent excess.
 It’s a far cry from the decrepit village and all the other environments scattered around its outskirts.
 The sheer amount of variation between settings is astonishing, proving that one of Village’s greatest assets is the unique personality of each new locale.

-Weighing Horror with Action
+Weighing Horror with Action - (Gameplay)

 Where Resident Evil 7 honed in on the horror aspects of the franchise, Village scales back on fear in favor of first-person action.
 The player is faced with almost nonstop setpieces instead of the slower, stalking-focused gameplay of Biohazard.
 Here, Ethan can find himself escaping a crumbling building, before immediately having to run away from a ceiling of spikes.
 This shift towards an action-first design model is further emphasized by the game’s take on ammo conservation and inventory management.